inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 #### visually appearing working enviroment
 Visual scripting is fun!
 You primarily work with your mouse to connect nodes playfully.
 You don't have to type that much on your keyboard anymore.
 It's much easier to look at a big visual script than to look a long lines of code.

+#### visual debugging
+It' much easier to illustrate code execution in a visual script.
+We will come back to this later on.

 #### No syntax errors anymore!
 The visual scripting system exactly controls how nodes are linked together.
 [Syntax errors](https://en.wikipedia.org/wiki/Syntax_error) like in the following example are not possible in a graph representation of script code: